Brandon Dearmond Finley

 Student learning goals

-Students will be able to write using an evidence-based approach.
-This includes the ability to critically analyze, evaluate, and research reliable information.
+Students will be able to write using an evidence-based, persuasive approach.
+This includes the ability to research, critically analyze, evaluate information.
 Students should be able to create an argument and support that argument with relevant details.

-Students will understand the requirements and expectations of the university in terms of grading, quality of work, and the services offered by the university to improve their education.
+Become familiar with the requirements, work load, and expectations of the university in terms of grading, quality of work, and the services offered to improve your experience here.

 General method of instruction